Improve feed efficiency in livestocks

 A lever to improve feed efficiency

 Many levers exist today to improve feed efficiency, from genetics to precision nutrition and management in breeding.
 The solutions are numerous but must all be taken into account for optimal results.
 One of the solutions is to improve gut health since a disturbance in the integrity of the digestive system results in a decrease in nutrient absorption and a loss of feed efficiency.
 Gut health management is therefore essential, and with it, the management of the microbial flora plays a major role in intestinal integrity and digestion.
-Indeed, this intestinal flora helps to guarantee an optimal intestinal pH but also to provide vitamins B and K or amino acids.
+Indeed, this intestinal flora helps to guarantee an optimal intestinal pH but also to provide vitamins B and K or some amino acids.
 It also optimizes the degradation of certain non-digestible fibres by the animal into SCFA (Short Chain Fatty Acids) such as butyrate, acetate or propionate.
 The latter contribute mainly to the energy intake of the animal but also stimulate the development of the intestinal villi, thus increasing the surface area for nutrient absorption.

 The microbial ecosystem, which has been undermined for decades by the overuse of antibiotics, is now universally recognized as an essential pillar of good gut health.
 Consequently, the search for the ideal intestinal microbial profile is a priority to optimize dietary efficiency.
-Nevertheless, this ideal profile is utopian since animals will never have the same standards depending on their genetics, age, environment or diet.
+Nevertheless, this ideal profile is utopian since animals will never have the same standards depending on their genetics, age, environment, or diet.
 However, certain bacterial floras have been described for many years as beneficial flora, for example, lactic acid bacteria such as Lactobacillus spp.

 Our natural citrus extract to improve feed efficiency